WHAT DO YOU WANT IN LIFE? By

 These high achievers see the world from a whole different perspective — as a place where amazing things can happen, where billions of lives can be improved, where new technology can change the way we live, and where the world's resources can be leveraged for the greatest possible mutual gain.
 They believe anything is possible, and they believe they have an integral part in creating it.

-When Mark Victor Hansen and I first published Chicken Soup for the Soul®, what we called our "20/20 vision" was also a big one — to sell 1 billion Chicken Soup books and to raise $500 million for charity through tithing a portion of all of our profits by the year 2020.
+Mark Victor Hansen and I first published Chicken Soup for the Soul®, what we called our "20/20 vision" was also a big one — to sell 1 billion Chicken Soup books and to raise $500 million for charity through tithing a portion of all of our profits by the year 2020.
 We were and are very clear about what we want to accomplish.

 THE VISION EXERCISE

-The following exercise is designed to help you clarify your vision and what you want to accomplish.
+clarify your vision and what you want to accomplish.
 Although you could do this as a strictly mental exercise by just thinking about the answers and then writing them down, I want to encourage you to go deeper than that.
 If you do, you'll get deeper answers that serve you better.

 Start by putting on some relaxing music and sitting quietly in a comfortable environment where you won't be disturbed.
 Then, close your eyes and ask your subconscious mind to give you images of what your ideal life would look like if you could have it exactly the way you want it, in each of the following categories: